-Everyone thinks of burgers for 4th of July, but not necessarily bison burgers on this iconic National Holiday.
+Everyone thinks of burgers for the Fourth of July, but not necessarily bison burgers on this iconic national holiday.
 If you’ve never had bison, you are truly missing out because it is a leaner, nutrient-dense alternative to ground beef that is tasty AND good for you.
 Kick your burgers up a notch with a great rub like Stubb’s Steak Rub, which adds bold garlic and ancho chile flavor.

 - 2 lbs ground bison meat (*ground beef can be substituted)